-DS 120 - Adaptive Fitness 1.0 unit
+DS 120 - Adaptive Fitness

 This course is designed to provide development and maintenance of strength, flexibility and aerobic fitness, through sport and fitness activities, for students with a verified physical disability.
 Repeatable as needed, pursuant to special class repetition standards.
 This course has been approved for online and hybrid delivery.